arrai-innovations/circleci-orbs/README.md

 ### sentry

 Publish releases to [Sentry](https://sentry.io/).
-Note that the `create_release` jobs uses the following defaults when creating releases:
+Note that the `create_release` job uses the following defaults when creating releases:

 -   The Sentry organisation slug is assumed to be identical to the CI organisation.
 -   The project slug is assumed to be the same as the repository name.